Skip to content

 United StatesFrance

-The Senate voted Wednesday on the KainePaul War Powers Resolution, which would require congressional approval for further military action against Iran.
-As of 11:29 UTC, no official tally had been released.
-Speaker Mike Johnson stated the House "has the votes to defeat the measure" when it takes up the resolution Thursday.
-A presidential veto is near-certain even if both chambers pass.
+The Senate voted Wednesday on the Kaine-Paul War Powers Resolution requiring congressional approval for further military action in Iran.
+No official tally was available as of 11:29 UTC.
+Speaker Mike Johnson stated the House 'has the votes to defeat the measure' when it votes Thursday.
+Even if both chambers passed, a presidential veto is near-certain.

 Closing comments